 How much tax will I pay on my pension withdrawals?

 Any income you receive from a pension is treated like income you’d get from a job.
 You pay income tax on your pension withdrawals if your total annual ‘non-savings, non-dividend’ income is more than your personal allowance – the amount every person is entitled to earn before they start paying income tax.
-For the 2023/24 tax year the standard personal allowance is £12,570.1
+For the 2025/26 tax year the standard personal allowance is £12,570.1 If you earn less than this you won’t pay any income tax.

-Your total annual non-savings, non-dividend income could include the State Pension, a private person or workplace pension, earnings from a job or self-employment, income from a rental property and any taxable benefits.
+But remember, your total annual non-savings, non-dividend income could include the State Pension, a private pension or workplace pension, earnings from a job or self-employment, income from a rental property and any taxable benefits.
+So make sure to think about all the ways your income is brought in.

-If you live in Scotland the tax rates and bands are slightly different – find out more on the government’s webpage.
+If you live in Scotland the tax rates and bands are different – find out more on the government’s website.

 How much tax will I pay on a lump sum withdrawal?